Al-Ittihad SC (Iraq): In Premier League

 Al-Ittihad played in the Iraqi Premier League for the first time in its history in the 1976–77 season, and it came in sixth place as its best position in the history of the tournament, as it played 11 matches, winning 4, drawing 3 and losing 4 of them, and the team's player Abbas Fadhel won the league's top scorer title with six goals, in conjunction with four other players.
 In the 1977–78 season, the team finished the league in 11th place, as it played 13 matches, won 3, drew 3, and lost 7 of them.
-In the 1978–79 season, the team fell to the bottom of the league standings, after playing 22 matches, winning only one match, drawing 2 and losing 19 of them, and relegated to the Iraq Division One.
-The club played in Iraq Division one and won this championship in 1980–81 season and promoted in the Iraqi Premier League again and played in 1981–82 season.
+In the 1978–79 season, the team finished in 12th place after playing 12 matches, winning 2 matches, drawing 3 and losing 7 of them, and relegated to the Iraqi First Division League.
+The club played in Iraqi First Division League and won this championship in 1980–81 season and promoted in the Iraqi Premier League again and played in 1981–82 season, however the team fell to the bottom of the league standings, after playing 22 matches, winning only one match, drawing 2 and losing 19 of them, and relegated back to the Iraqi First Division League.